PersonHood/OpSec/OpSec.md

 - `https://en.wikipedia.com`
 - Technically not a search engine
 - Millions of searchable articles
-- Cross referenced to other Articles
+- Cross referenced to other articles
 - Extensive footnotes to print/on-line resources
 - Multiple languages
 - No ads